Workiva/over_react/doc/wrapping_js_components.md

 In order for that getter to be valid though, it must be pointing to tangible JavaScript somewhere.
 The interop APIs look for that JavaScript as a property of the `Window` object.
 In order to add the JavaScript to the `Window`, you must:

 1. Have a JavaScript bundle.
 This bundle should wrap its contents in a namespace (like it's package name) and export the JS component.
-1. Attach the bundle to the html page loading the application, similar to how [React is added][react-script].
+1. Load the JS bundle into the application.
+One way to do this is similar to how [React is added][react-script] to a page.

-If you are wrapping a JS library without any customizations, it's likely the bundle already exists as a [UMD module](https://jameshfisher.com/2020/10/04/what-are-umd-modules/).
+If you are wrapping a JS library without any customizations, it's likely the bundle already exists as a [UMD module](https://jameshfisher.com/2020/10/04/what-are-umd-modules/) or similar format.
 If you need to write your own JS or make customizations, it's necessary to create your own bundle.
 If you have any questions around bundling, let us know in [Slack][slack]!

-### Conclusion
+### Theoretical Conclusion

 This section gave a high level view of how wrapping a JS component works in theory.
 You must wrap the JS component in such a way that it follows OverReact's pattern of using `UiFactory` to create a props instance capable of building a `ReactElement`.
 This is possible with `uiJsComponent`, which takes in a `ReactJsComponentFactoryProxy` that points to a raw JS component attached to the `Window`.

-The rest of this guide will reference this same concepts as it implements the code step-by-step.
+The rest of this guide will reference these same concepts as it implements the code step-by-step.

 ### Implementation

 With the theory in mind, this section implements the necessary pieces step by step.

-At this point, create a file (named like you would name a Dart component file) and follow the steps to begin adding your code!
+### Pre-Requisites

+Before jumping into wrapping your component, here is a list of things to do to get set up:

+- Make sure your package depends on `over_react: ^4.4.0`.
+- Have a JS bundle and load the JS script in any applications that will use the component (in an `example` directory, test template, `app` directory, etc). **NOTE** that if your package is consumed by a different one, it is important to ensure that the consuming package(s) know to load the script in their applications too.
+- Create a file for your component.
+The file name does not have to be unique for this process and can be consistent with existing naming patterns in your package.

 ### Adding the JS Variable